epics-modules/LabJack/docs/source/LabJackDriver.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These records are defined in the following files:
-- measCompWaveformGen.template.
+- LabJack_waveformGen.template.
 This database is loaded once per module.
-- measCompWaveformGenN.template.
+- LabJack_waveformGenN.template.
 This database is loaded for each waveform generator output channel.

 .. cssclass:: table-bordered table-striped table-hover
 .. list-table::